 Two Ways.
-A court can be presented with a request for a name change two different ways.
+A court can be presented with your request for a name change in two different ways.
 In a paternity proceeding, a parent may ask for the minor child’s name to be changed; the same goes for changing a name as a part of a divorce.
 The other way is a separate proceeding where the only issue is a request to change the person’s name, using an Application to Court for Name Change.

-The Legal Requirements.
 The grounds for name changes are found under Minnesota Statutes §259.
 This law states that:

-In minor name changes, the court will decide whether or not to accept the change by using the five factors under the “Best Interests Test.”
+In minor name changes, the court will decide whether or not to accept the change by using the five factors under the “Best Interests Test.
 These five factors the court looks at in deciding whether to change the child’s name are the same in both types of court cases.

-Parental Approval.
 The court will usually approve the name change unless the judge decides that it is not in the best interests of the child.
 The Minnesota Supreme Court has stated that changing a child’s last name when one parent opposes it should be considered with “great caution” and only where “the evidence is clear and compelling that the substantial welfare of the child necessitates such a change.”